Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

       - K13 NodeAliasPath: /\{Product\}
       - XbK Page path: /\{Product\}
       - Channel name: Dancing Goat Pages
-   - In variable `Product` will be stored whole NodeAliasPath and as such will be mapped to tree path of created product page.
+   - The `Product` wildcard will store the whole NodeAliasPath and as such will be mapped to tree path of created product page.
 E.g.:
       - /DancingGoatStore/Coffee/Arabica -> /DancingGoatStore/Coffee/Arabica
       - /DancingGoatStore/Grinders/Electric/Grinder_GAGGIA_MD_15 -> /DancingGoatStore/Grinders/Electric/Grinder_GAGGIA_MD_15

 2. Copying only items which are placed in the category folder as a subfolder of DancingGoatStore.
-Items which are not placed in DancingGoatStore could be mapped e.g. in another folder or web channel:
+Items which are not placed in DancingGoatStore could be mapped e.g. in another folder or website channel:
    - Mapping rule:
       - K13 NodeAliasPath: /DancingGoatStore/\{Category\}/\{Product\}
       - XbK Page path: /Store/Products/\{Category\}/\{Product\}
       - Channel name: Dancing Goat Pages
-   - In variable `Category` will be stored first folder after "DancingGoatStore", `Product` will be rest of path.
+   - The `Category` wildcard will store the first folder after "DancingGoatStore", `Product` will be rest of path.
 E.g.:
       - /DancingGoatStore/Coffee/Arabica -> /Store/Products/Coffee/Arabica
       - /DancingGoatStore/Grinders/Electric/Grinder_GAGGIA_MD_15 -> /Store/Products/Grinders/Electric/Grinder_GAGGIA_MD_15
       - /DancingGoatStore/Paper_Filter would not be matched (as the path is not compound from at least two parts of path after "DancingGoatStore")